astronomer/docs/astro/organization-metrics.md

 To access the **Usage** page, click the Astronomer logo in the upper left corner of the Cloud UI, then click **Usage**.

-Use the **Usage** to review the number of successful task runs across Deployments in your Organization.
+Use the **Usage** page to review the number of successful task runs across Deployments in your Organization.

 ![Usage tab in the Cloud UI](/img/docs/usage.png)